 The Memorial Cafe and Restaurant serving Czech dishes is the only option.
 Meals range from 130 to 300 CZK.
 A better option is to head to Litoměřice, just 3km to the north.
 The town square has a choice of good eateries.

 Address: náměstí Československé armády 179; www.terezin.cz.
 Open 8am-5pm Mon-Thu, 8am-1.30pm Fri, 9am-3pm Sun, closed Sat.

-When using the bus, the journey should take around 50 minutes, when you will arrive at the bus stop near to the Museum of the Ghetto.
-Occasionally the bus will stop earlier, outside the Small Fortress instead, but my self-guided tour works better if you disembark at the stop in the centre of town (you will know this stop as it is the one directly after the bus passes a field filled with crosses to the right, before then making its way over the river).
+When using the bus, the journey should take around 50 minutes when you arrive at the bus stop near the Museum of the Ghetto.
+Occasionally the bus will stop earlier, outside the Small Fortress instead.
+Still, a self-guided tour works better if you disembark at the stop in the centre of town (you will know this stop as it is the one directly after the bus passes a field filled with crosses to the right, before then making its way over the river).

-Tip: Book online excursion to the Terezín here.
+Tip: Book an online excursion to the Terezín here.